Clotted cream

 Clotted cream (dehen molys, sometimes called scalded, clouted, Devonshire or Cornish cream) is a thick cream made by heating full-cream cow's milk using steam or a water bath and then leaving it in shallow pans to cool slowly.
 During this time, the cream content rises to the surface and forms "clots" or "clouts", hence the name.
-It forms an essential part of a cream tea.
+Clotted cream is an essential ingredient for cream tea.